 Method 6: Use A Different Extraction Software To Extract A Zip File

 Incorrect extraction of any zip file can cause the same error code.
-To fix the error, you can use a different extraction application to extract your zip file.
+You can use a different extraction application to extract your zip file to fix the error.
 For example, if you are experiencing this problem when using WinRAR, you can use 7zip to extract compressed files.

 Method 7: Error 0x80004005 With Microsoft Outlook

 This error occurs for some Microsoft Outlook users.
 Whenever new mail arrives, they get the error message: “Sending and receiving reported error “0x80004005″: The operation failed.”